Solar Cost and Savings Factors for San Antonio Homeowners

 One way to view the value of a solar investment is through the comparative cost of solar arrays.
 Although solar has a seemingly large price tag, when compared to the alternative cost of traditional fossil fuels, solar is the cheaper option.
 Even though the cost per watt of electricity in San Antonio is low compared to other areas in the US, it still costs more than a solar array over the 25-plus years of its warrantied life, and many systems produce as expected through 40-50-year ranges.

 As solar panel performance goes up and solar costs decrease, this gap between solar and fossil fuel viability will continue to increase.
-The rate hikes that every utility company, including CPS Energy, considers and implements widens this gap even farther.
-Understanding why solar is a great electricity solution turns the decision to install residential solar on a San Antonio home an easy one.
+The rate hikes that every utility company, including CPS Energy, considers and implements widens this gap even further.
+Understanding why solar is a great electricity solution turns the decision to install residential solar on a San Antonio home into an easy one.

 The Determinants of Solar Savings

 Several factors go into the potential savings of solar, making sure that all these factors line up is quite the balancing act.
 It takes a combination of on and off-the-panel factors, such as solar panel tilt and available space, including the supporting solar policy from the state, the state and applicable utility companies.

 The good news is that San Antonio has learned to leverage this balancing act, and to the benefit of homeowners with solar power.
 There are two main reasons why San Antonio is an ideal place for residential solar installations.